Ph.D., 2003, Medical College of Wisconsin, Biostatistics

 Before coming to Georgia State, he was on faculty at Johns Hopkins University and Rutgers University.
 His statistics education includes a master’s degree in statistics from Northern Illinois University and a doctoral degree in biostatistics from the Medical College of Wisconsin.

-Dr. Hayat has more than 19 years of experience providing biostatistics support for a host of health-related research studies in a wide array of health and disease areas.
-His previous positions included work as a Biostatistician with the National Institutes of Health (NIH) and as Biostatistician with the National Aeronautics and Space Administration (NASA).
-He has experience working on many research projects in collaboration with physicians, nurse scientists, statisticians, epidemiologists, and other healthcare workers and researchers.
+Dr. Hayat manages the Biostatistics Research Collaborative and is a Co-Investigator on four federally funded randomized controlled trials.
+He has more than 20 years of experience as a collaborating scientist and biostatistician on a variety of health-related research studies in a wide array of health and disease areas.
+He previously held positions at the National Institutes of Health (NIH) and National Aeronautics and Space Administration (NASA).
+He has substantial experience as a team member on a number of research projects with physicians, nurse scientists, biomedical scientists, statisticians, epidemiologists, and other healthcare workers and researchers.

 The following is a list of selected recent publications: